MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/financial/dimension-defaulting.md

 ---
 # required metadata

-title: Dimension defaulting
+title: Default financial dimensions
-description: This topic describes default dimensions, starting from where the dimensions originate, the APIs used to merge them, and how they are used to create a ledger dimension.
+description: This topic describes default financial dimensions, starting from where the dimensions originate, the APIs used to merge them, and how they are used to create a ledger dimension.
 author: jasonsto
 manager: annbe
 ms.date: 2/14/2019